Modern Single-Floor House Design

 Use barn wood or distressed planks for one prominent wall, perhaps behind the main sofa or the television.
 Balance the rustic texture with smoother, more refined elements elsewhere in the room.
 This prevents the space from feeling too overwhelming or unpolished.

 Nothing says mountain retreat quite like robust, comfortable leather furniture.
-It’s durable, develops a beautiful patina over time, and provides an unparalleled sense of rugged luxury.
-The truth is, quality leather pieces are an investment that pays dividends in both style and longevity.
+It’s durable, develops a beautiful patina over time, and provides an unparalleled sense of rugged luxury. quality leather pieces are an investment that pays dividends in both style and longevity.

 Opt for oversized sofas and armchairs in rich, dark leather – think chocolate, espresso, or even a deep oxblood.
 Pair them with sturdy wooden frames or exposed stitching details.
 Layer with wool throws and patterned pillows to soften the look.